tejjogani/Pandemap/README.md

 # Pandemap

-This is the public repository for IBM's call for code submission named Pandemap.
+This is the public repository for Pandemap, a submission for the IBM Call for Code 2020.

+Pandemap is a location suggestion app that recommends the least crowded places in and around a college campus using computer vision and location data.
 This README goes in-depth into explaining what the application is, what technologies it uses and how to run the application locally.

 1. [Short description](#short-description)
 1. [Demo video](#demo-video)